dessygil/des-personal-site/README.md

 - work on tags for this
 - add more flare to the website
 - add a loader before your site appears
+- add tailwind and animations
+- create a way to update delete and create in postman
+- commit to heroku to get everything working again